dcchambers/dcchambers.github.io/_posts/2019-03-02-command-line-essentials.md

 title: Linux & Unix Command Line Essentials
 ---

-When I got my first "system admin" job (as a Student in the [Center for High Throughput Computing](https://chtc.cs.wisc.edu) my Linux/Unix knowledge was passable but not great.
+When I got my first SysAdmin job (as a Student with the [Center for High Throughput Computing](http://chtc.cs.wisc.edu)) my Linux/Unix knowledge was passable but not great.
 I started to keep a list of commands I regularly used.

 While the list has grown considerably over the years, it is expressive but still succint.
 It is *not* an exhaustive list of